UACCM Academic Information Practical Nursing

 What kind of CPR certification do I need?

-You must possess an American Heart Association, Level C Healthcare Provider certification.
+You must possess an American Heart Association, Healthcare Provider BLS certification.
 It must include both cognitive and skills sections.
-The Workforce Training Center offers CPR courses.
+UACCM offers CPR courses each semester.